alfonsogober/gdax-lambda-buyer/README.md

 yarn run deploy
 ```

-will deploy your scheduled Lambda function to production, which will run on your specified schedule.
+will deploy your scheduled Lambda functions to production, which will run on your specified schedule.

 ## Disclaimer